 Main Cast: Kurt Russell, Patricia Clarkson, Nathan West

 IMDb Rating: 7.5

 Written by and starring Sylvester Stallone, Rocky is the rough and tough underdog boxer story that movie fans have endlessly appreciated since its conception — making it one of the best fighting movies of all time.
-Rocky is a little-known boxer and local resident of Philadelphia, but when he is randomly chosen to fight the heavyweight champion, Apollo Creed (Carl Weathers), he must overcome physical and emotional obstacles never thought possible.
-Beautifully written, this film does more than tell a great sports story, it’s a story of victory in a personal sense when you can defy the odds and prove everyone wrong.
+Rocky is a little-known boxer and local resident of Philadelphia, but when he is randomly chosen to fight the heavyweight champion, Apollo Creed (Carl Weathers), he must overcome physical and emotional obstacles he never thought possible.
+Beautifully written, this film does more than tell a great sports story.
+It’s an inspiring story of personal triumph in defiance of all odds.
 You can also check out the greatest boxing fights in history for something less fictional.

 Director: John G Avildsen

 Main Cast: Sylvester Stallone, Talia Shire, Burt Young

 Runtime: 120 minutes

 IMDb Rating: 8.1